 Jeffrey Kahane made his conducting debut at the Oregon Bach Festival in 1988.
 Since then, he has guest conducted many of the major US orchestras including the New York and Los Angeles Philharmonics, Philadelphia and Cleveland Orchestras, Saint Paul Chamber Orchestra, and the Chicago, Detroit, St. Louis, Baltimore, Indianapolis and New World symphonies among others.
-Currently in his 18th season as Music Director of the Los Angeles Chamber Orchestra, Mr. Kahane concluded his tenure as Music Director of the Colorado Symphony in June 2010 and for ten seasons was Music Director of the Santa Rosa Symphony, where he is now Conductor Laureate.
+Currently in his 19th season as Music Director of the Los Angeles Chamber Orchestra, Mr. Kahane concluded his tenure as Music Director of the Colorado Symphony in June 2010 and for ten seasons was Music Director of the Santa Rosa Symphony, where he is now Conductor Laureate.
 He has received much recognition for his innovative programming and commitment to education and community involvement with all three orchestras and received ASCAP Awards for Adventurous Programming for his work in both Los Angeles and Denver.
 He is also the Artistic Director of the new Green Music Center Chamber Fest in Sonoma, CA, which had its inaugural season in June 2015.

-In addition to his programs and projects with LACO, recent and upcoming engagements include appearances at the Aspen, Mostly Mozart, Caramoor, Ravinia, Blossom and Oregon Bach festivals; recitals in Salt Lake City, Scottsdale and the Green Music Center in Santa Rosa; concerto performances with the Toronto, Houston, Milwaukee, Oregon, Nashville and Colorado symphonies and the St. Paul Chamber Orchestra; play/conducts with the San Francisco, National, Detroit, Vancouver, Indianapolis and New Jersey symphonies and the Rochester Philharmonic as well as for the third time in four seasons with the New York Philharmonic; and conducting the New England Conservatory Symphony Orchestra in Boston, the Juilliard Orchestra at Lincoln Center and the National Repertory Orchestra in Colorado.
+In addition to his programs and projects with LACO, recent engagements include appearances at the Mostly Mozart, Caramoor, Ravinia, Blossom and Oregon Bach festivals; recitals in Salt Lake City, Scottsdale, Denver and the Green Music Center in Santa Rosa; concerto performances with the Toronto, Houston, Oregon, Nashville and Colorado symphonies and the St. Paul Chamber Orchestra; play/conducts with the San Francisco, National, Detroit, Vancouver, Indianapolis and New Jersey symphonies and the Rochester Philharmonic as well as for the third time in four seasons with the New York Philharmonic; and conducting the New England Conservatory Symphony Orchestra in Boston, the Juilliard Orchestra at Lincoln Center and the National Repertory Orchestra in Colorado.
 Highlights of Mr. Kahane’s 15/16 season include return appearances at the Ravinia and Aspen Music Festivals and with the New World, Milwaukee, Kansas City, Colorado and North Carolina symphonies; and premiering a new concerto by Andrew Norman with the New York Philharmonic.